China Publishes Technical Requirements For Key Civilian BDS Products - UrduPoint

 China Publishes Technical Requirements For Key Civilian BDS Products

-China has published six documents detailing technical requirements and test methods for key civilian products using the BeiDou Navigation Satellite System (BDS)

-BEIJING (UrduPoint / Pakistan Point News - 9th Feb, 2021 ) :China has published six documents detailing technical requirements and test methods for key civilian products using the BeiDou Navigation Satellite System (BDS).
+BEIJING, Feb.
+9 (UrduPoint / Pakistan Point News - 9th Feb, 2021 ) :China has published six documents detailing technical requirements and test methods for key, or basic, civilian products using the BeiDou Navigation Satellite System (BDS).

 The documents have been issued to facilitate the construction of a certification system for key BDS-3 products, according to the China Satellite Navigation Office.